salsohrab20/AdrianCantrill-DVA-C02/XV. Serverless and Application Services/XXVII. Amazon Cognito - User and Identity Pools.md

 4. Identity Pool assumes an **IAM Role**
 5. **Temporary AWS credentials** are returned to the app

 > These credentials are short-lived and automatically rotated.
+> The swapping of any external ID provider token for AWS credentials is known as Web Identity Federation.

 ### Role Configuration